 - Prepare legal documents for a law firm

 Here’s how you make your own letterhead:

-- Open a new document
+- Open a new document or pick a template

 - Insert your logo in the top left corner of the document

 - Add a text box in the top right of the document, aligned horizontally with the logo

 - Enter your company name, address and any contact information such as phone or fax number and email address in the text box.
 The text should be right justified.

 - Apply your brand fonts or colors to the text

 - Save the document and create a copy of it whenever you want to write a new letter